dblock/code.dblock.org/_posts/2014/2014-08-31-syntax-highlighting-in-markdown-content-with-recarpet-coderay-and-rails.markdown

 See [https://github.com/artsy/doppler/pull/24](https://github.com/artsy/doppler/pull/24) for a complete pull request with the above.

-And here’s a screenshot of a rendered page.
+And here's a screenshot of a rendered page.

 ![]({{ site.url }}/images/posts/2014/2014-08-31-syntax-highlighting-in-markdown-content-with-recarpet-coderay-and-rails/screenshot_5.jpg)